 Quick tomato soups have always been one of my favorite comfort foods, and this time I upped the game with a jar of roasted red peppers and a butter-and-flour roux to give the soup extra body and richness.
-I love the simplicity of this Roasted Red Pepper and Tomato Soup and the fact that the only things I actually had to buy were the roasted red peppers and tomatoes. (#win) Okay, I also bought a loaf of crusty French bread, because all good soup deserves crusty French bread.
-When you have a good crusty bread to dip into a rich soup, life is good.
+I love the simplicity of this Roasted Red Pepper and Tomato Soup.
+Alls you need is a loaf of crusty French bread for dipping and you’ve got a simple, yet luxurious meal.

 I finished off this soup with a cup of whole milk for a little extra creaminess, but honestly, I tasted it before the milk and it was still a really bangin’ soup.
-So, before you ask if you can sub almond milk or soy milk, I think your best option, if trying to avoid dairy milk, is to just leave the milk out.
+So, if trying to avoid dairy milk, you can just leave the milk out.
 But don’t skip the butter because the butter actually makes a huge difference here.
-If you must use olive oil in place of butter, just know that you’re missing out on some serious luxury.
-But I get it, sometimes you have to do what you have to do.
+If you must use olive oil or a non-dairy butter substitute.

 You definitely want some sort of crusty bread, crouton, grilled cheese, or pesto toast (pictured) to dip into this awesome soup (pictured with plain pesto smeared toast).
 I don’t have a recipe for the pesto toast, but I just mixed a little extra olive oil into the pesto to make it more spreadable, coated slices of my French bread, then baked at 400ºF for 7-8 minutes.

 Roasted Red Pepper and Tomato Soup